feltcute/ModdingDocsMGD/Doc/Reference/General/SwapLineIf.rst

 Random has no checks and will pick one of the lines at random to display.
 You cannot provide it with sub-functions, you would need to use something other than
 ``"SwapLineIf"`` or use :doc:`Text Markup </Doc/Reference/Markup>` to achieve something to that effect.

-You can repeat a string to increase the chances that it is the chosen line.
+You can repeat a string to increase the chances that it's the chosen line.

 .. code-block:: javascript